ryanshi42/OdroidC4-Timer-Driver/README.md

    SPDX-License-Identifier: CC-BY-SA-4.0
 -->

+All credit goes to lucypa (on Github).
+I did no work, this is just a copy of the Odroid C2 driver which has been successfully ported to the Odroid C4.

 This is a simple system to demonstrate a passive timer driver and a client on top of the [seL4 Core Platform](https://github.com/BreakawayConsulting/sel4cp) on an odroidC2.
 The client application requests a timeout every second.
 The API to set a timeout or get the current time can be found